PoisotLab/ms_metaweb_perspectives/README.md

 phylogenetic or functional signal may suggest that evolutionary/trait processes are not strong drivers of network structure, therefore opening a new way to perform hypothesis testing.

-Before moving further, it is important to clarify the epistemic status of node values derived from embeddings: specifically, they are *not* functional traits, and therefore should not be discussed in terms of effects or responses.
-As per the framework of @Malaterre2019Functional, these values neither derive from, nor result in, changes in organismal performance, and should therefore not be used to quantify *e.g.* functional diversity.
-This holds true even when there are correlations between latent values and functional traits: although these enable an ecological discussion of how traits condition the structure of the network, the existence of a statistical relationship does not elevate the latent values to the status of functional traits.

-Rather than directly predicting biological rules [see *e.g.* @Pichler2020Machine for an overview], which may be confounded by the sparse nature of graph data, learning embeddings works in the low-dimensional space that maximizes information about the network structure.
-This approach is further justified by the observation, for example, that the macro-evolutionary history of a network is adequately represented by some graph embeddings [Random dot product graphs (RDPG); see @DallaRiva2016Exploring].
-In a recent publication, @Strydom2022Food have used an embedding (based on RDPG) to project a metaweb of trophic interactions between European mammals, and transferred this information to mammals of Canada, using the phylogenetic distance between related clades to infer the values in the latent sub-space into which the European metaweb was projected.
-By performing the RDPG step on re-constructed values, this approach yields a probabilistic trophic metaweb for mammals of Canada based on knowledge of European species, despite a limited ($\approx$ 5%) taxonomic overlap.

-Graph embeddings *can* serve as a dimensionality reduction method.
-For example, RDPG [@Strydom2022Food] and t-SVD [truncated Singular Value Decomposition;
-@Poisot2021Imputing] typically embed networks using fewer dimensions than the original network [the original network has as many dimensions as species, and as many informative dimensions as trophically unique species; @Strydom2021Svd].
-But this is not necessarily the case -- indeed, one may perform a PCA (a special case of SVD) to project the raw data into a subspace that improves the efficacy of t-SNE [t-distributed stochastic neighbor embedding; @Maaten2009Learning].
-There are many dimensionality reductions [@Anowar2021Conceptual] that can be applied to an embedded network should the need for dimensionality reduction (for example for data visualization) arise.
-In brief, many graph embeddings *can* serve as dimensionality reduction steps, but not all do, neither do all dimensionality reduction methods provide adequate graph embedding capacities.
-In the next section (and @fig:embedding), we show how the amount of dimensionality reduction can affect the quality of the embedding.

 # An illustration of metaweb embedding